dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 +++
 date = "2017-04-25T22:05:07-07:00"
-title = "Using Jenkins with a private docker registry on DC/OS" author = "Julian Neytchev" draft = false description = "Using Jenkins with private Docker registry running on DC/OS"
+title = "Using Jenkins with a private Docker registry on DC/OS" author = "Julian Neytchev" draft = false description = "Using Jenkins with private Docker registry running on DC/OS"